tabler/tabler/pages/_docs/avatars.md

 ---
 title: Avatars
-description: Create and group avatars of various shapes and sizes with one component.
 ---

+Create and group avatars of various shapes and sizes with one component.

 ### Default markup